 Items Uncertainties Effect if actual results differ from assumptions Actuarial Present Value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of complex judgments relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the fund with expert advice about assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance: - 0.5% increase in the discount rate would result in a decrease in the pension liability of £186m (10%) - 0.5% increase in assumed earnings would increase the value of the liabilities by approximately £22m (1%) - 0.5% increase in assumed pension earnings inflation would increase the value of liabilities by approximately £155m (8%) Private Equity Private Equity investments are valued at fair value in accordance with international Private Equity and Venture Capital Guidelines.
-These assets are not publicly listed, and as such there is a degree of estimation.
-The total private equity investments in the financial statements are £66m.
-There is a risk that this may be over or understated: however, the private equity invesmtents only represent 5% of overall assets.
-Further detail is shown in Note 16 regarding the sensitivity of this valuation.
+For instance: - 0.5% increase in the discount rate would result in a decrease in the pension liability of £186m (10%) - 0.5% increase in assumed earnings would increase the value of the liabilities by approximately £22m (1%) - 0.5% increase in assumed pension earnings inflation would increase the value of liabilities by approximately £155m (8%) Private Private Equity The total private equity fair value in accordance with international Private Equity and Venture assets are not publicly listed, and as such there is a degree of estimation.